You are viewing a past event.

 Description

 Northbrook is a Victorian Italianate villa built in 1888–1889 to the design of architect Charles D’Ebro.
-The house was originally set on 2.5 acres of gardens facing High Street and included a 160sqm ballroom, timber outbuildings and brick stables.
+The house was originally set on 2.5 acres of gardens facing High Street and included a 160-square-metre ballroom, timber outbuildings and brick stables.

-The two smaller vestibules leading into the Morning and Dining Rooms feature elaborate, stencilled-and gilded vaulted ceilings with cherubs, while the rooms themselves boast elaborate cornices, ceilings, centre roses and over mantles.
-In the Dining Room is timber panelling, as well as three built-in sideboards and a large over mantle.
+The two smaller vestibules leading into the morning and dining rooms feature elaborate, stencilled-and-gilded vaulted ceilings with cherubs, while the rooms themselves boast elaborate cornices, ceilings, centre roses and overmantles.
+In the dining room is timber panelling, as well as three built-in sideboards and a large overmantle.

 The building has been owned by the council since the mid–1940s, and the Stonnington History Centre has occupied the building since 2008.
 A branch of the Library and Information Services, the centre maintains the council's extensive archives.